 More Background Music That’s Not Free

-- Premium Beat is another great resource for high-quality, easy to-browse music.
+- premiumbeat.com is another popular resource for high-quality, easy-to-browse background music.

 - Audio Blocks is an interesting one where you buy access to their whole entire library with unlimited downloads for $99 per year.